steinwurf/kodo-ns3-examples/docs/before_you_start.rst

 ^^^^

-Kodo is a C++ library from `Steinwurf <http://www.steinwurf.com>`_ that implements Random Linear Network Coding.
+Kodo is a C++ library from `Steinwurf <http://www.steinwurf.com>`_ that implements Random Linear Network Coding and its variants, but also othe codes like Reed-Solomon.
 The links you should review first to get a clear idea of what the library does, are:

 * `Kodo documentation <http://kodo-docs.steinwurf.com/en/latest/>`_
 * `Kodo source code <https://github.com/steinwurf/kodo>`_